flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 Flutter defines [large screens][] as tablets, foldables, and ChromeOS devices running Android.

-{{site.alert.secondary}}
-  **Why do large screens matter, in particular?**<br>
+:::secondary Why do large screens matter, in particular?
 Demand for large screens continues to increase.
 As of January 2024,
 more than [270 million active large screen][] and foldable devices run on Android.
 When your app supports large screens, it also receives the following benefits:

 * Optimizing your app to fill the screen improves your app's user engagement metrics.